marciofrayze/rackstep-app-template/README.md

 # RackStep App Template

-This is a fully functional example app built using [RackStep] (https://github.com/mfdavid/rackstep).
+This is a fully functional example app built using [RackStep](https://github.com/mfdavid/rackstep).
 You may use this as the starting point to your own app.